Contact Us Today (424) 372-3112

 Penal Code 991(d) instructs the court to set the case for trial if they determine there is probable cause to believe you committed the crime alleged in the complaint.

-It should be noted this standard is much easier for a prosecutor than the infamous “proof beyond a reasonable doubt,” standard that will apply in a jury trial.
+It should be noted this standard is much easier for a prosecutor than the infamous “proof beyond a reasonable doubt” standard that will apply in a jury trial.

 Potential Results of a PC 991 Motion

 The judge will grant or deny your PC 991 motion.
-If it was denied, then your criminal case will proceed normally through the court process, but you can still challenge the evidence later though other legal motions.
+If it was denied, then your criminal case will proceed normally through the court process, but you can still challenge the evidence later through other legal motions.

 If the judge decides there is insufficient evidence to support probable cause, they will immediately dismiss the complaint and release you from custody.